Query Age of Information: Freshness in Pull-Based Communication: System model

+We now define a simple system model and consider the \gls{qaoi} metric.
+The notation in the following sections is summarized in Table~\ref{tab:notation}.

-We consider a time-slotted system indexed by $t=1,2,\ldots$, and denote the time instances at which updates are successfully delivered to the edge node by $t_{u,1},t_{u,2},\ldots$.
+We consider a time-slotted system indexed by $t=1,2,\ldots$, and denote the time instants at which updates are successfully delivered to the edge node as $t_{u,1},t_{u,2},\ldots$.
+The source can be sampled at any time, and fresh information is always available, a condition known as zero-wait sampling.
 Following the common definition of \gls{aoi} considered in the literature, e.g. \cite{kaul2012real, kadota2019minimizing} we denote the \gls{aoi} in time slot $t$ by $\Delta(t)$, and define it as the difference between $t$ and the time at which the last successfully received packet was generated:

 We will assume that $t_{u,1}=0$ so that $\Delta(t)$ is well defined.
-An alternative, but equivalent definition can be obtained by letting $u_t=1$ if a new update is received at the edge note in time slot $t$, otherwise $u_t=0$:
+An alternative, but equivalent definition can be obtained by defining the time-varying variable $u_t$ that takes the value $1$ if a new update is received at the edge node in time slot $t$, and $0$ otherwise: